hu55ain3laa/FastAPI-Bank-System/README.md

 ## 🌟 What Makes This Special?

-This isn't just another banking app – it's a showcase of modern web development and security practices.
+This isn't just another banking app – it's a showcase of modern web development and security practices built entirely for learning and demonstration purposes.

 With **Secure Bank App**, you'll find: